-Have you ever noticed that as the temperature drops your skin gets more and more dry?
+Have you ever noticed how dry your skin gets during winter?
 You’re not alone.
-Most people will, at some point, experience dry, flaky, and itchy skin due to many factors associate with this time of year.
-Harsh winds, dry air from indoor heaters, soaps full of harsh chemicals and a lack of moisturization all affect our skin's condition.
+Over 60% of people report that they deal with dry, itchy or flaky skin when it gets cold.
+Harsh winds, extreme outdoor temps, dry air from indoor heaters, grocery store soaps full of harsh chemicals and forgetting to moisturize all affect our skin’s condition.

 The simplest way to protect your skin against the harsh environment factors is by using moisturizers.
 High-quality lotions, moisturizers and creams are fantastic for hydrating your skin while locking in moisture.